What Are Pecuniary and Non-Pecuniary Damages?

 Note that “injury” in personal injury cases can refer to bodily injuries and also damage to personal property (for instance, in a car accident, motorcycle accident or bicycle accident, both may occur).

-Compensatory damages can be pecuniary or non-pecuniary and the majority of personal injury cases in Ontario involve both types.
+Compensatory damages can be general or actual and the majority of personal injury cases in Ontario involve both types.

 What are pecuniary damages?